AP6YC/ClusterValidityIndices.jl/README.md

 ### Authors

 This package is developed and maintained by [Sasha Petrenko](https://github.com/AP6YC) with sponsorship by the [Applied Computational Intelligence Laboratory (ACIL)](https://acil.mst.edu/).
-This project is supported by grants from the [Night Vision Electronic Sensors Directorate](https://c5isr.ccdc.army.mil/inside_c5isr_center/nvesd/), the [DARPA Lifelong Learning Machines (L2M) program](https://www.darpa.mil/program/lifelong-learning-machines), [Teledyne Technologies](http://www.teledyne.com/), and the [National Science Foundation](https://www.nsf.gov/).
-The material, findings, and conclusions here do not necessarily reflect the views of these entities.

 The users [@rMassimiliano](https://github.com/rMassimiliano) and [@malmaud](https://github.com/malmaud) have graciously contributed their time with reviews and feedback that has greatly improved the project.

 ### Support